sumnerevans/sumnerevans.com/content/posts/projects/sublime-music-beta-available/index.rst

   great advocate for Sublime Music.

-Thanks also to everyone who has reported issues and requested features on GitLab, interacted in the Matrix chat, or told their friends about Sublime Music!
+Thanks also to everyone who has reported issues and requested features on GitHub, interacted in the Matrix chat, or told their friends about Sublime Music!

 .. _website: https://sublimemusic.app